 - Now you have successfully locked app(s) on your iPhone.
 Whenever you will open them, you will see a locked screen asking you to enter the passcode.

-How to lock iPhone apps using Guided Access
+Method 2: Lock iPhone apps with Guided Access

 Guided Access allows you to lock your iPhone screen to a single app.
 Let’s say you are handing over your iPhone to someone and you don’t want them to have the freedom to open any other apps.
 In such a case, you can use Guided Access feature to make your iPhone stay locked to a particular application.
 Here’s a step-by-step guide –

 - Open the Settings app and go to Accessibility.

 - Under General sub-heading, click the Guided Access option.